GameTimeline

 TheatricalLimitedAlternate tale

-Watch after I Choose You! if you want the pair.
+Watch after I Choose You! if you want the alternate-tale pair.
+Skip both if you only follow main anime continuity films.

 22. Pokémon: Mewtwo Strikes Back—Evolution